 Average word rate

-Average translation rate: I measure the time taken for each project in Trello Plus and with the total number of words for each project calculate the number of words translated per hour.
+Average translation rate: I measure the time taken for each project in Trello Plus and with the total number of words for each project, I calculate the number of words translated per hour.
 Access then calculates the average.

 A high hourly word rate means that I’m working as fast as possible (maintaining quality).
 A rising word rate may be a sign of finding better ways of doing things (continuous improvement).

-The translation database helps me to manage my translation projects, create statistics on my productivity and drive invoicing.
+The translation database helps me manage my translation projects, create statistics on my productivity, and drive invoicing.

 - Explains the key measures that the translation database helps to manage.

-- Demonstrates a test project and recording time spent.
+- Demonstrates a test project and records time spent.

 - Provides a short explanation of hourly rate.